Discover the best journals you can buy today and use them to create your journaling habit.

 What are the best journals you can buy today?
 Like many writers, you probably resolved to make some changes this year.

-While not all writers have the same goals – getting more private clients, writing a best-selling novel or breaking into a new niche are just a few common ones – there is an almost-universal truth about what happens to most of them.
+While not all writers have the same goals – getting more private clients, writing a best-selling novel, or breaking into a new niche are just a few common ones – it’s hard to stick with these habits.

 What Makes a Good Journal?

 The first step in starting a journaling habit is to find one for your particular needs.
 Although any notebook can suffice, purpose-built journals are even more useful.

 Specialized journals provide structure, prompts, and/or guidance to help with this process.
 They also provide templates, writing prompts and places to write.
 Some people find the blank pages of a book stokes their creative ideas.
 For others, a grid notebook works better.